GarfieldMa/COMP2123_Selflearning_Report/main.md

 ```
 The return type should be a graph with double as vertices, same as the original graph.

-Two arguments here are  : 1. the graph we want to find our Minimum-Spanning Tree in and, 2.  the arbitrary root that we would want to begin with.
+Two arguments here are: 1. the graph we want to find our Minimum-Spanning Tree in and, 2. the arbitrary root that we would want to begin with.

 - Now, let's create an empty graph `minimum_spanning_tree` for storing what we have added.